What Does PPB Mean in Hydrogen Water?

 Is higher PPB always better?

 Not automatically.
-Higher PPB means a higher concentration claim, but it should be interpreted with testing method, timing, bottle design, storage conditions, and real-world use context.
+Higher PPB means a higher concentration claim, but it should be interpreted with testing method, timing, bottle design, storage conditions, retention, and real-world use context.

 Is ORP the same as PPB?